 Dan Letter: A Perspective on Success in Logistics Real Estate

 At Prologis, we have demonstrated that vision, persistence and teamwork pay off.
-Dan Letter, Prologis managing director, Capital Deployment-NW Region, a real estate industry veteran who has been with the company for 13 years, has worked on many large initiatives for Prologis.
+Dan Letter, Prologis global head of capital deployment, a real estate industry veteran who has been with the company for 13 years, has worked on many large initiatives for Prologis.
 One project, the Oakland Global Logistics Center, a redevelopment project on the site of a former army base, has been in the works for over 10 years.
 Oakland Global Logistics Center, a partnership between Dan and Mark Hansen, Prologis managing director, Value Added Investments, broke ground in late 2016.

 Another one of Dan’s high-visibility projects is Prologis Industrial Park of Commerce (IPC) in Tracy, California.
 With an overall build-out schedule of more than 10 years, Prologis purchased and entitled the 1,800-acre master-planned park during the economic downturn.
 It is the Bay Area’s largest logistics real estate site and one of the biggest projects of its kind in the country.
 IPC’s visionary location balances proximity to Bay Area consumers with availability of developable land.
 The park, which houses a number of companies involved in various aspects of e-commerce, has been touted as industry-leading by logistics real estate insiders and has been hugely successful.
 Multiple Fortune 500 companies already call IPC home.